SiriusXM Satellite Radio (info for techies)

 - Technical side note:

-These radios operate in the frequency range of 2.3 GHz (gigahertz)
+These radios operate in the frequency range of 2.32 GHz (gigahertz)

-which means the signal is beginning to take on the characteristics
+frequency) to take on the characteristics

 of visible light (like not being able to going around corners or